-- 1. Exhibitors can enter this class at weigh-in - 2.
-Steer must be a registered (exhibit in classes O-T) - Steer must be on the registration papers as owned by the exhibitor - The steer must be from a cow owned by the exhibitor and/or their parents or from a cow jointly owned by the exhibitors and/or their parents and other family members. - The Bred & Owned class will be a separate class that will be shown during the steer show. - 6.
-Animals shown in the Bred & Owned class will also be eligible to show in their respective breed class - All animals in the Bred & Owned class will all show in one class regardless of their breed was developed by the beef producers in hopes of encouraging members of 4-H/FFA to show and promote females that were bred in Rock County in hopes that our youth will become more involved in beef cattle production.
+- Exhibitors can enter this class at weigh-in - Steer must be a registered (exhibit in classes O-T) 2. - Steer must be on the registration papers as owned by the exhibitor - The steer must be from a cow owned by the exhibitor and/or their parents or from a cow jointly owned by the exhibitors and/or their parents and other family members. - The Bred & Owned class will be a separate class that will be shown during the steer show.. - Animals shown in the Bred & Owned class will also be eligible to show in their respective breed class - All animals in the Bred & Owned class will all show in one class regardless of their breed - Bred & Owned Champion steers will not be shown for Grand Champion unless they win their respective breed. - Eligibility questions will be decided by Laura Jenson was developed by the beef producers in hopes of encouraging members of 4-H/FFA to show and promote females that were bred in Rock County in hopes that our youth will become more involved in beef cattle production.